technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

-# Lab 1 - Setting up your environment
+# Lab 1 - Set up your environment

 **Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Customer Service admin center.